 - 6 tablespoons (88ml) heavy whipping cream

-- Preheat the oven to 350°F. Prepare 3 8-inch round baking pans, line the bottom with parchment paper and grease the sides.
+- Preheat the oven to 350°F. Prepare three 8-inch round baking pans, line the bottom with parchment paper and grease the sides.
 Prepare the bake even stripes if desired.

 - In a large mixing bowl, combine the sugar, vegetable oil, eggs and vanilla extract.
-Beat on medium speed until well incorporated and the batter is lighter in color.
+Beat on medium speed until well incorporated.
 Next mix in the sour cream and beat until well combined.

 - In a separate bowl, sift together the dry ingredients.
-Alternate half the dry ingredients followed by half of the coffee and mix just until the flour starts to incorporate.
+To the batter, alternate adding half the dry ingredients followed by half of the coffee and mix just until the flour starts to incorporate.
 Repeat with remaining ingredients.
 Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed.

 - Divide the batter evenly between the three pans, about 1 2/3 cups of batter per pan.
 Bake at 350°F for 20-24 minutes.
 Rotate your pans in the oven halfway through baking.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is done.
 Remove from the oven and allow to cool completely.

 - Cut the butter into pieces.
 Using the paddle attachment, whip butter for 3-4 minutes, scraping down the bowl occasionally.
-Beat until butter looks light in color.
+Beat until the butter looks light in color.
 Next, beat the cocoa powder into the butter until well mixed.

 - Alternate adding 2-3 cups of powdered sugar at a time with the liquid ingredients: vanilla extract & heavy cream.
-Add pinch of salt as needed.
+Add a pinch of salt as needed.
 Ensure all the powdered sugar is well combined and beat for 2-3 minutes before adding additional powdered sugar.